Appropedia/appropedia-chrome-extension/README.md

-# appropedia-chrome-extension
+# Appropedia extension for Chrome

-Experimental Chrome extension to show data available on Appropedia about a domain when browsing
+Experimental Chrome extension that shows data available on Appropedia about the domain you're browsing.